vduseev/ipvanish/README.md

 ```
 Then it wraps it in a bunch of `argparse` command line helpies.
 It also caches the response and reloads it only if **120** seconds have passed since last API call.
-The source file is about ~200 lines of Python 3 code in a single script
+The source file is about ~200 lines of Python 3 code in a single script.
-based on pure Python 3 installation, no fancy libraries.
+Uses `requests` and `appdirs` packages (for cross-platform user-app
+cache folder access)

 ## Use Cases
 * Get the whole list of servers `ipvanish`